httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 ## The fwd-res parameter

 "fwd-res" indicates what the result of the forward request was.
-It is only valid when fwd is "res-stale" or "req-stale", and defaults to "full" if not present when fwd is one of those values.
+It is only meaningful when fwd is "res-stale" or "req-stale", and defaults to "full" if not present when fwd is one of those values.

 It can have one of the following values: